Self Host Installation

 TechnicallyComputers also has a guide for installation Invoice Ninja on Enterprise Linux here

-A prebuilt zip can be downloaded from our GitHub release page here.
-You will need to download the package named invoiceninja.zip
+A prebuilt archive can be downloaded from our GitHub release page here.
+You will need to download the package named invoiceninja.tar

 File Permissions